temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 	activities := &iplocate.IPActivities{}

 	// Mock activity implementation
-	env.OnActivity(activities.GetIP).Return("1.1.1.1", nil)
+	env.OnActivity(activities.GetIP, mock.Anything).Return("1.1.1.1", nil)
-	env.OnActivity(activities.GetLocationInfo, "1.1.1.1").Return("Planet Earth", nil)
+	env.OnActivity(activities.GetLocationInfo, mock.Anything, "1.1.1.1").Return("Planet Earth", nil)

 	env.ExecuteWorkflow(iplocate.GetAddressFromIP, "Temporal")

 	var result string
-	require.NoError(t, env.GetWorkflowResult(&result))
+	assert.NoError(t, env.GetWorkflowResult(&result))

-	require.Equal(t, "Hello, Temporal.
+	assert.Equal(t, "Hello, Temporal.
 Your IP is 1.1.1.1 and your location is Planet Earth", result) }

 ```
 <!--SNIPEND-->

 This test creates a test execution environment and then mocks the Activity implementation so it returns a successful execution.
+Since each Activity accepts a `context` as its first argument, you use `mock.Anything` as a substitute for the context since it isn't required for this test.

 The test then executes the Workflow in the test environment and checks for a successful execution.
 Finally, the test ensures the Workflow's return value returns the expected value.

 Instead of using your actual Activities, you replace the Activities `getIP` and `getAddress` with mocks that return hard-coded values.
 This way you're testing the Workflow's logic independently of the Activities.
 If you wanted to test the Activities directly as part of an integration test, you would omit these mocks from the test.